 The hiring manager then reviews the remaining applications, inviting top candidates to interview by phone and rejecting others by tagging them in the software.
 The tags trigger an automated yet personalized email to the candidate that explain the reason behind the rejection, like scheduling conflicts or insufficient equipment.

 With photographers in 13 states, Virtuance wants photos taken in Florida to have the same qualities as those shot in Colorado.
 But before it was automated, photographer training was inadvertently inconsistent.
 “It was falling through the cracks,” Corn said.
 “Some photographers would get information, and some wouldn’t.”

 Now, a series of automated emails guide photographers through their first month on the job, providing instructions, answers to frequently asked questions, and other resources.
 Automation is providing the kind of efficiency and consistency necessary for Virtuance to expand its technology nationally—and, Corn hopes, internationally

 “There’s no way we could scale the business without processes like these,” Corn said.
 “If there’s a task we’re doing more than once, and it’s taking more than a couple minutes to do, it’s automated.
 In this day and age, it’s so silly to do the same things over and over.”

 If you’re considering whether your office could be more efficient, think of any task you or your employees do over and over.
 Maybe it’s re-typing an email you already sent four times this week, asking a vendor to sign a contract, or reminding a client about tomorrow’s appointment.
 Even if each task takes only a few minutes, those minutes might add up to hours by the end of the week.
 If you repeat the process more than a few times, it’s worth automating.

-Automating tedious tasks frees up valuable time and resources—allowing you and your team to spend more time working on the business instead of in the business.
+Automating tedious tasks with Keap frees up valuable time and resources—allowing you and your team to spend more time working on the business instead of in the business.